Gloire Amanda: Club career

 Amanda signed his first professional contract with Whitecaps FC 2 on March 31, 2017, having been with the Whitecaps academy since he was 15.
-In May 2017, Amanda was named to the Whitecaps roster for the 2017 Canadian Championship on a short term contract, which was allowed him to play in non-MLS matches.
+In May 2017, Amanda was named to the Whitecaps roster for the 2017 Canadian Championship on a short-term contract, which was allowed him to play in non-MLS matches.
 He would spend one season with Whitecaps FC 2 before the club ceased operations after the 2017 season.
 Rather than sign a USL deal with the Whitecaps new affiliate, Fresno FC, Amanda would elect to evaluate playing opportunities in college.

 While playing for Oregon State, Amanda would sign with Lane United FC of the Premier Development League for the 2018 season.

-In June 2021, Amanda joined newly-promoted Austrian Bundesliga side Austria Klagenfurt on a two-year deal.
+In June 2021, Amanda joined newly promoted Austrian Bundesliga side Austria Klagenfurt on a two-year deal.
 He scored his first goal on October 16, netting the equalizer against Rapid Wien in a 1-1 draw.
 In February 2023, he terminated his contract with the club by mutual consent.

+In 2025, he played for Para Hills Knights SC in the NPL South Australia.

+Amanda signed with Sydney Olympic for the 2025 Australian Championship on September 24, 2025.